 - Locked out of car

 - Fuel delivery

-Roadside assistance coverage provided by insurance companies are also open 24/7, so you may call no matter what hour of the day your car breaks down.
+Roadside assistance coverage provided by insurance companies are also available 24/7, so you may call no matter what hour of the day your car breaks down.
 The toll-free hotline number will arrange everything, such as calling a tow truck.

-A potential downside to going with your car insurer, however, is that some require you have comprehensive or collision insurance on your policy.
+A potential downside to going with your car insurer, however, is that some require you to have comprehensive or collision insurance on your policy.

-Collision and comprehensive are optional but usually expensive, parts of auto insurance.
+Collision and comprehensive are optional but usually expensive parts of auto insurance.
 While we recommend most drivers still add them, if you do not want to have it on your policy, you may not be able to get roadside assistance coverage.

 To call AAA you need to be a member, of which there are three tiers: basic, plus and premium.

 - Basic membership is mandatory for at least one year and only covers you for three miles worth of towing, which is less than what most insurers offer with their coverage.